Paper Organization: Controlling Clutter (Part 1 of 4)

 Step 1: Dedicate a place to corral all incoming paper.
 A single collection point means you won’t need to wander around looking for stray paper.
 All paper, no matter the source, should land here.
 Choose a location that is convenient and feels natural.
 Ideally you should be able to easily access it even if you hands are full.
 Work with any habit you already have in place.
 For example, if papers normally land on the kitchen counter, you may want choose to dedicate a section to paper.
 Once you’ve chosen a location, add a container.
 The container is important in that it will contain your papers so they remain in one place.
 I know that sounds ridiculously elementary, but containerizing stops paper from the unwelcome spreading and overtaking of surfaces.

 Step 2: Get acquainted with the the four possible decisions.
-In the broadest sense, there are only four choices for any piece of paper that enters your space.
+In the broadest sense, there are only a few choices for any piece of paper that enters your space.
 You will:

 Step 3: Decide how you will house the three categories of keepers.
 What is your paper personality?
 Do you like to see things on display?
 Do your prefer to have paperwork hidden behind doors?
 Or maybe something in between?
 Are you a natural piler (piles are not necessarily bad, it’s how they are managed, or more aptly mismanaged, that can cause problems) or more of a filer?